khale/iit-cs562-s22-site/about.md

 ## Lectures
 It is critical you attend class sessions.
-We will Start out on Zoom, but after that we will meet in SB 210, barring any changes by the University administration.
+We will Start out on Zoom, but after that we will meet in Wishnick Hall 116, barring any changes by the University administration.

 ## Textbooks
 The following book is the only required textbook for this course.
 If you plan